NEED HELP SELLING YOUR HORSE? CHECK OUT OUR SALES PACKAGES!

-She has just received her Bronze and Silver Medal in the United States dressage federation with only horses she has trained and raised. passing of her Stallion Knight, who would have been her mount to get her last score died suddenly before she and he could complete her Gold medal.
-Her goals were to receive all her medals with him since he was such an uncommon breed to be competing at the level.
-Currently have two up and coming and hopes to receive her Gold this year.
+She has just received her Bronze and Silver Medal in the United States dressage federation with only horses she has trained and raised.
+The passing of her Stallion Knight, who would have been her mount to she hoped to get her last score died suddenly before she and he could complete her Gold medal.
+Her goal is to finish her Gold medal with her Holstiener Mare she bought as a two year old.
+She is currently training all the Grand Prix movements and they hope to debut shortly.